Frc-dev/FrcBot/README.md

 - [x] Host the bot on a server so it's available 24/7
 - [x] Fix users not receiving correct format list of mods after setting them wrong
 - [x] Add command to provide feedback to me directly
+- [x] Allow setting to set specific user you want the recommendations to pull from

 ---